w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 :::info Substrate is part of the Polkadot SDK

-Substrate is one of the core parts of the Polkadot SDK, containing libraries used to build blockchains.
+Substrate is one of the core components of the Polkadot SDK, containing libraries used to build blockchains.

 :::